ESPHome Panasonic Climate WiFi interface

-A little while back I came across this great github repo by ‘Dominik’ a 26 year old .NET & Web developer from Austria.
-He made this custom esphome.io component for a esp32 or esp8266 based airconditioning Wifi interface.
-A great way to get those damn things off the Cloud and into Home Assistant locally.
-The Panasonic app and failing cloud service had been bothering me for a while now.
+A little while back I came across a custom esphome component for a esp32 or esp8266 based airconditioning/Climate Wifi interface.
+A great way to get your Panasonic Climate control off the Panasonic Comfort Cloud and into Home Assistant locally.
+The horrible Panasonic app and ever failing cloud service had been bothering me for a while now.

 Paul really did a great job on this PCB!

 Usually we design PCBs with through-hole technology, but since that would not fit within the small footprint of the original PCB’s we had to design this one with SMD components.
 We will NOT publish the PCB source files as these files tend to end-up in the hands of people who commercially exploit them.